 - copy of your passport (for International students only)

 You can upload supporting documents as part of your application.
 You may be asked to provide original certificates.

 If you are unable to upload documents at the time of submitting your online application, you can scan and email these to email@example.com.
-Alternatively you can post a hard copy to Postgraduate Admissions, Room E8, Merchiston Campus, Edinburgh Napier University, Edinburgh, EH10 5DT
+Alternatively you can post a hard copy to Postgraduate Admissions, Room 7.B.14 Edinburgh Napier University, 9 Sighthill Court, Edinburgh.
+EH11 4BN

 For international students who have previously undertaken a course in the UK, we require copy of all visas and corresponding CAS letters from previous institutions confirming the start and end dates of courses studied within the UK.

 You can find all of our entry requirements on the course entry page of your chosen course.